Home Login Sign up Profile Log out

 Picciriddu

-A sweet term for a child, often used affectionately like little one.”
+A sweet term for a child, similar to little one.”

 Compa

-Short for compare, a word used for a close friend or someone like a godfather — a trusted companion.
+Short for compare, a word for a close friend or trusted companion.

 Ciau